Galaxy Formation in the Santa Cruz semi-analytic model compared with IllustrisTNG -- I. Galaxy scaling relations, dispersions, and residuals at z=0: Results

-In Fig.~\ref{fig:mass-functions} we examine distribution functions (the number density of galaxies as a function of various physical properties) for the galaxies in both models.
-We show comparisons for three samples from the SAM and TNG: all galaxies (central and satellites), all central galaxies (regardless of whether they have a match), and central galaxies with bijective matches only.
-As we saw before, the majority of central galaxies have a bijective match, so that the bijective matched sample provides a fair representation of the overall population.
-We compare the mass functions for the two models for a set of key observable quantities --- stellar mass, cold gas mass, SFR, and black hole mass.
-The stellar mass functions for the two models agree very well, with some disagreement right around the knee.
-TNG predicts a slightly higher number density of massive galaxies with $m_{*} \gtrsim 10^{11.5} M_{\odot}$.
-The cold gas mass functions (where $m_{\rm cold} = m_{\rm HI} + m_{\rm H2}$) agree well near the knee, but the SAM cold gas mass function drops off a bit faster at the high mass end.
+The stellar mass functions for the two models agree very well within 0.1 dex, with some disagreement ($\sim 0.3$ dex) right around the knee ($ 10^{10.5} \msun /$ yr$ \lesssim m_* \lesssim 10^{11.5} \msun /$ yr).
+TNG predicts a slightly higher number density of massive galaxies with $m_{*} \gtrsim 10^{11.5} \msun$, the mass function reaching stellar masses greater than $10^{12}$ \msun.
+The cold gas mass functions (where $m_{\rm cold} = m_{\rm HI} + m_{\rm H2}$) agree well near the knee ($ 10^{9} \msun /$ yr $\lesssim m_{cold} \lesssim 10^{10} \msun /$ yr) with a difference of at most $\sim 0.1$ dex, but the SAM cold gas mass function drops off a bit faster at the high mass end.
+TNG has $\sim 10$ times as many galaxies than the SAM where $m_{cold} \sim 10^{10.5} \msun$ and has galaxies that have a cold gas mass content of $10^{11} \msun$.
 It should be kept in mind that the post-processed cold gas catalogs for TNG are incomplete at gas masses below $2 \times 10^{8} \msun$.
-The SFR function shows reasonable agreement, although TNG has a higher normalization around the knee and the SAM predicts a higher number density of galaxies with low SFR.
-The ``knee'' in the SFR function in the SAM appears to occur at a higher SFR.
-The black hole mass function shows the largest discrepancy, with TNG having a significantly higher number density of black holes with $m_{\rm BH} \lesssim 10^9 M_\odot$.
+The SFR function shows reasonable agreement, although TNG has a higher normalization around the knee ($ 10^{-1} \msun / $ yr $\lesssim SFR \lesssim 1 \msun$ / yr) and the SAM predicts a higher number density of galaxies with low SFR.
+The ``knee'' in the SFR function in the SAM appears to occur at a higher SFR, around $1 \msun$ / yr.
+The black hole mass function shows the largest discrepancy, with TNG having a significantly higher number density of black holes with $m_{\rm BH} \lesssim 10^9 \msun$.
 We shall see later that this is a consequence of TNG growing black holes more efficiently in low mass halos.